SMTG-Bham/LaZnOPn/README.md

 # LaZnOPn

-Repository for Paper: Computational Prediction of the Thermoelectric Per- formance of LaZnOPn (Pn = P, As)
+Repository for Paper: Computational Prediction of the Thermoelectric Performance of LaZnOPn (Pn = P, As)

 DOI: to be confirmed